Inclusion and diversity

 UK gender pay gap reporting

 UK legislation came into effect in April 2017 requiring companies to share data showing the difference in average pay between its male and female employees.
-For 2018, we are pleased to publish our smaller gender pay gap of +2.15%.
-This remains significantly below the national average.
-In the last year, we’ve increased the proportion of women in senior roles in the UK and this was the most important contributory factor behind this improvement.
-This is consistent with the continued increase in the representation of women in our global management population.
-To support our ongoing commitment to increase gender diversity at all levels of the organisation and in all countries, we have set up a global gender council to guide our work.
-Alongside this, we continue to value the partnership we have established with our Women’s Leadership Initiative (WLI) employee resource group.
+We are pleased to report that we continue to significantly outperform the national average of 16.2%.
+For 2019, our gender pay gap was +2.43% – a slight increase of +0.28% on 2018 which is due to a change in the distribution of women throughout the organisation.
+Overall, we’ve seen the number of women in senior roles in the UK continuing to rise – and this is consistent with the continued increase in the representation of women across our global management population.
+We’ve had a long-term commitment to increase gender diversity at all levels and our new global gender council provides important input to guide our work, as does the Women’s Leadership Initiative (WLI) with whom we have a valuable dialogue.

 Cultural and ethnic diversity